hirosystems/docs/docs/stacks-blockchain-api/getting-started.md

 ---
-Title: Get started with Stacks Blockchain API
+Title: Getting started
 ---

-# Get started with Stacks Blockchain API
+# Getting started

 This page describes how you can start the API server and service dependencies.